griby/ray-tracing-series/README.md

 ![alt text](output/v1.0_example_4.jpg)

-In this fourth example (see above), more of the spheres are made out of smooth metal which shows recursive reflections.
+In this fourth example (see above), more spheres are made out of smooth metal which gives the opportunity for more recursive reflections.

 ## License